We report the interview with the lawyer Cecatiello conducted by the journalist Luisa Perego on the site NostroFiglio.it.

 We met Armando Cecatiello, a matrimonialist and collaborative lawyer of the Milan Forum and Aiadc trainer (Italian Association of Collaborative Professionals) on the occasion of the presentation of his recently published book "Separating well with collaborative practice" editions red! and we have clarified with him how this method works.

 The separation agreements are decided by the parties

-"I believe that collaborative practice is the best way to separate," says the lawyer.
-"From my experience I can say that success is such that the agreements that are taken together by the parties remain over the years".
+“I believe that collaborative practice is the best way to separate,” comments the lawyer.
+"From my experience I can say that the success is such that the agreements that are made together by the parties remain over the years".

 This is thanks to the strength of this type of separation.
-The agreements are not imposed by a judge, but "are decided by the parties - clarified the lawyer Cecatiello.
+Agreements are not imposed by a judge, but “are decided by the parties - clarifies the lawyer Cecatiello.

 When they choose to adopt collaborative practice, the former partners commit to finding an agreement acceptable to all without having to resort to the court.
 And they must both be represented by a collaborative lawyer (a lawyer trained in that sense).

 It is done a first four-way meeting (with the other former partner who also turned to a collaborative lawyer).
 In this first meeting the two professionals clarify the fundamental parts of the procedure, the rules and obligations of confidentiality and secrecy about what happens in meetings.

 We then move on to the participation agreement.
 An agreement is signed which officially marks the start of the collaborative process.
 By signing it, the parties undertake to cooperate in good faith and loyalty with the aim of reaching an agreement [..]